awklproject/Maxon-Zbrush-Sculpting-Software/Readme.md

 - (x) make booking form and details on the same page
 - (x) note to remove the routing  if done
 - (x) add nav bar
-- ( ) make calendar and booking form at the end of the page and when you click booknow it get u there
+- (x) make calendar and booking form at the end of the page
+- ( ) when you click booknow it get u to the end of the page to enter info
 - ( ) design the details page
 - ( ) add rows of offers . depending on subcategories/ some filters ?
 - ( )